 Learn more about Shotgun Microphones

-Perfect for capturing high-quality sound from subjects directly in front of them, shotgun microphones have become a bit of a film industry standard and should be part of every great content creator’s repertoire.
+Perfect for capturing high-quality sound from subjects directly in front of them, shotgun mics have become a filmmaker standard and should be part of every great content creator’s repertoire.

 Regardless of your knowledge or experience level, we have the precise shotgun mics for your creative needs.

 It’s safe to say that we’ve got a couple of solid filmmakers in the Moment family.

 Some of those very same filmmakers personally curate the best microphones to include in our inventory so you can be confident that every product is tried and tested in the most demanding environments.

 The VideoMicro Microphone by RØDE is Moment’s flagship and best-selling shotgun mic.